 English as an additional Language

 Any pupil who speaks another language in addition to English at home falls into the EAL category.
 This includes children who were born in the UK.
 At St Edmund’s we believe that speaking more than one language is an asset and should be celebrated.
-There are over 21 different languages that are spoken by our pupils.
+There are over 21 different languages spoken by pupils in our school.
 It is important to us that children’s home language skills and skills in the curriculum are valued and shared.

 The Young Interpreters are a valued resource at our school.
-They are comprised of a group of students who speak an additional language to English and help to settle new arrivals by communicating with them in their home language.
+Comprised of a group of students who speak an additional language to English, they help to settle new arrivals by communicating with them in their home language.
 As the year goes on, they also read with them and then discuss events in their books to ensure a deeper understanding is achieved.